arielorion/sscc_findings/README.md

 # Google Cloud SCC Notifications to Google Chat

-This repository contains provides example code to create Finding Notifications for Security Command Center, and sends the findings to Google Chat using a Webhook.
+This repository contains provides example code to create Finding Notifications for Security Command Center (Project level), and sends the findings to Google Chat using a Webhook.

 The infrastructure is written in Terraform, which will create the following components: